Posco wants return to annual ore contracts, Vale amenable

 | SAO PAULO/RIO DE JANEIRO

-SAO PAULO/RIO DE JANEIRO South Korea's Posco (005490.KS) and other steelmakers want to return to annual contracts with iron ore miners, Posco's chief executive said, suggesting volatile prices and a gloomy global economy are nudging steel producers back to the age-old system.
+SAO PAULO/RIO DE JANEIRO South Korea's Posco (005490.KS) and other steel mills want to return to annual contracts with iron ore miners, Posco's chief executive said, suggesting volatile prices and a gloomy global economy are nudging miners back to the age-old system.

 Chung Joon-yang's comments on Thursday exposed the sector's fragility amid weak demand, and is the strongest sign yet of discontent over the current spot-based pricing system, which has deeply hurt margins of steel mills given wild price swings.